bilboquet/LaserRunTimer/README.md

 ## Usage
 Two buttons allow the control of the timers.
 The first button allows to switch between shooting and running phases.
 The second allows to stop (/!\ at the time restart is not supported) all the timers and reset them.
 A timeout of 50 second is actually set for shooting phase.
-When the time out is reached an alarm is played and the the timer is switched to running mode.
+When the time out is reached an alarm is played, a visual notification displayed and the the timer is switched to running mode.